bsnacks000/aiodal/README.md

 * When asyncio support was first introduced we could only use it with core and have developed alot of projects without the ORM.
 We prefer async python in our stack.
 * We use pydantic for object modeling and many of these models do not always map directly to a database table, but rather a complicated.
 We found it inconvenient and redundent to keep lots of models around for these different contexts

 After doing a number of projects without the ORM we've found we don't really miss it all that much.
 Using `core` with the reflection API keeps the parts of our business logic related to querying away from object serialization and other application code which is nice.
+There are generally only one set of "models" for the project and these are often used with pydantic.

 This little API is the backbone of most of our database and rest API projects.